 IXL Math Program: Renewal for IXL agreement is up.
 The renewal cost is $3K for Jan 2020-Jan 2021.
 Currently, seven elementary teachers use IXL.
 The Board recommends that teachers collect funds from students if they want to continue use or move to another math program that is already funded.

 Teacher trainings: Three teachers will be attending Write from the Beginning training, substitute teachers will be needed to cover days where the teachers will be out.
 Confirmation that the substitutes can be paid from the established teachers trainings budget.
 Kinder conference is $812 for training and $1400 for substitutes.
 Write from the Beginning registration is free and $1800 for substitutes.
-Board agrees the $812 registration fee can be covered by the existing $3K elementary training budgetMs.
-Amighi:
+Board agrees the $812 registration fee can be covered by the existing $3K elementary training budget.

+Ms. Amighi:

 MS Laptops: The policy requires some updates.
 Ms. Amighi spoke about specific requested changes to documents and request for labeling of students name on each laptop.
 Discussion around loaner laptop and power cable management for when the students forget the laptop at home.
 Teachers have requested an assembly before delivery of the Chromebooks to talk about rules and habit for the laptops.